 - cravings for sugary treats, fatty foods and low-fibre carbs;

 - people are conscious that eating foods high in sugar or fat was not healthy but it was convenient;

 - a reluctance to use food-based apps or websites that tempt them;

 - difficulties sticking to long-term healthy and sustainable eating goals;

-- included a sign-up screen;
+- amended the sign-up screen;

 - allowed the user to access saved recipes to favourites from the home screen;

-- included functionality to search for recipes including specific foods, as the user becomes more fluent using the app.
+- included functionality to search for recipes including specific foods, as the user becomes more fluent in using the app.

 - include more detailed nutritional information and advice for people changing diets;

 - include information on the benefits of eating ethically and sustainably, then design that into an encouraging rewards programme; and

 - investigate the potential to incorporate a non-wastage of food aspect into the app, potentially re-designing it to a 'waste not, want not' functionality.